scotti-fletcher/injection-demo/challenges/3-Ruby-Highscore.md

 ```
 13. Browse to the webserver_IP and check your high score.

 Congratulations, you've completed this challenge.
-Can you now find the command you executed in Wiz?
+Can you now find the corresponding detection in Wiz?
 How long did it take to appear in the console?

 ### 💥 Hints & Tips